tastanlab/SUMOnet-Backend/README.md

 - requests
 - biopython
 - loguru
+- sumonet

-To install all of the dependencies, write the following line to the terminal: `pip install django djangorestframework numpy pandas scikit-learn joblib tensorflow keras requests biopython loguru`
+To install all of the dependencies, write the following line to the terminal: `pip install django djangorestframework numpy pandas scikit-learn joblib tensorflow keras requests biopython loguru sumonet`

 ## Routes